russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Portfolios/Thread 2 Self-Assessment.md

 Fill in the template provided.

-Alternatively, you can copy and paste your module 1 self-assessment, and then update your observations where appropriate, to reflect your current progress and understanding of this module's big topics:
+Alternatively, you can copy and paste your thread 1 self-assessment, and then update your observations where appropriate, to reflect your current progress and understanding of this module's big topics:

 - building polishing user interfaces
 - abstraction using helper views